decretist/Dissertation/Chapter0/chapter0.md

-the authorship of the case statements from that of the pseudo-Augustinian excerpts from *De vera*, I moved on to the much slower process of hand-editing text samples of the first- and second-recension *dicta* from the Reuter and Silagi e-text.[^14]
+the authorship of the case statements from that of the pseudo-Augustinian excerpts from *De vera*, I moved on to the much slower process of hand-editing text samples of the first- and second-recension *dicta* from the Reuter and Silagi e-text.[^17]

 By the second week of September 2013, I had edited the first- and second-recension *dicta* for the first part of the *Decretum* (D.1-101).

-When I ran stylo on the sample, however, I got neither of the two results I had expected: either a tight clustering of all *dicta* (first- and second-recension as well as case statements) indicating a single author and confirming all of Pennington's arguments for
+When I ran stylo on the samples, however, I got neither of the two results I had expected: either a tight clustering of all *dicta* (first- and second-recension as well as case statements) indicating a single author and confirming all of Pennington's arguments for